 Login to TMLC and navigate to My Maps

-- Find the Exercise you want to share with another user and click the Share icon beneath the Exercise title
+- Find the Exercise you want to share with another user and click the Actions dropdown to select the Share option

 Share Exercise dialog window